gracesjy/bdae/README.md

 ## Installation (dependencies)

-Oracle Database is provided as Docker, and installation of Python and R with Anaconda has also become very convenient.<br>
+Oracle Database is provided as Docker, and installation of Python and R with Anaconda has also become very convenient.<br><br>

 ![BDAE_DOCKER.png](./images/BDAE_DOCKER.png)